| Home What's New Psychoanalytic Writings Psychotherapy Service Email Forums and Groups Process Press Links | Robert M. Young Online Writings

 schizophrenics, but Meltzer comes down firmly on the side of saying that Bion means all

+personalities, especially including those of analytic trainees.
 The penchant of Kleinians for finding psychotic processes in all of us

 is striking.
 Klein moved from locating the paranoid-schizoid and depressive positions as